hiddewie/OpenRailwayMap-vector/SETUP.md

 The process below imports a large OSM dataset by splitting and filtering it into smaller files for efficient and parallel tile rendering.

+Ensure the OSM data is available in `data/data.osm.pbf`.

 Define the bounding boxes of the deployment:
 ```shell
 export 'BBOXES=3,50,4,54 4,50,5,54 5,50,6,54 6,50,7,54'